When faced with a chronic illness or debilitating disease we all want to know,

-False hopes…There are all too many unscrupulous people who are taking advantage of people who are experincing the feeling of desperateness from shock / disbelief and denial that some thing, in varying degrees of “bad”, has happened to their life.
+False hopes…There are all too many unscrupulous people who are taking advantage of people who are experiencing the feeling of desperateness from shock/disbelief and denial that something, in varying degrees of “bad”, has happened to their life.

-How does any one really, really, really have proof that one remedy works and another one is a scam?
+How does anyone really, really, really have proof that one remedy works and another one are a scam?

-We don’t know for sure soley on “word of mouth.”
+We don’t know for sure solely on “word of mouth.”
 Nor is “having faith” a measurable outcome.

-When looking for some kind of treatment, don’t we all want to know that the one prescribing and treating actually has experience with the exact problem you want fixed?
+When looking for some kind of treatment, don’t we all want to know that the one prescribing and treating actually has experience with the exact problem you want to be fixed?

 I for one, want documented evidence versus word of mouth.

-I want blood work and vital sings monitors and a MRI now and then so we can see if there is any thing happening.
-Insurance won’t pay for an MRI just because.…
+I want blood work and vital signs monitors and an MRI now and then so we can see if there is anything happening.
+Insurance won’t pay for an MRI just because…

 But, I don’t think everyone would agree with me on how a fact should be determined.

 Why did he get sick?